 Each player rolls a single die.
 The player with the higher roll goes first; if there is a tie, the players roll again.
-The result of this roll is also used by the first player to make the first move of the game, though some players prefer to have the first player roll his own dice for the first roll.
+The result of this roll is also used by the first player to make the first move of the game, though some players prefer to have the first player roll his or her dice for the first roll.

 On each turn, you first roll both dice.
 After rolling the dice, you move one or more checkers if a legal move is available.

 The number rolled on each die determines how many points you can move.
-Your checker can only be moved to an open point (a point which is not occupied by two or more of your opponent’s checkers).
+Your checker can only be moved to an open point (a point that is not occupied by two or more of your opponent’s checkers).

-You must always use as many of your die rolls as possible, even when doing so is not to your advantage.
+You must always use as many of your dice rolls as possible, even when doing so is not to your advantage.
 If only one legal move is available, you must take that move.
 If either move would be legal, but not both moves, you must use the higher number.
 If no legal move is available, you lose your turn.

 If you roll doubles, you have a total of four moves to make.
-In other words, if you roll double 5s, you can take four moves of 5 spaces using any combination of checkers (subject to the usual rules related to making moves).
+In other words, if you roll double 5s, you can take four moves of five spaces using any combination of checkers (subject to the usual rules related to making moves).